-- 1. Make sure the chord direction chord_dir is correct; the default is that going from the leading edge to the trailing edge is the same as traveling in the positive "chordwise" coordinate direction.
-For most applications this is the usual situation; however, the convention for rotorcraft applications is the opposite, requiring chord_dir = -1. - 2.
-Since the best option for determining the leading edge uses the trailing edge location ($le_def > 1$), care should be taken to get the trailing edge correct.
+- 1. Make sure the chord direction $chord_dir$ is correct; the default is that going from the leading edge to the trailing edge is the same as traveling in the positive "chordwise" coordinate direction.
+For most applications this is the usual situation; however, the convention for rotorcraft applications is the opposite, requiring $chord_dir = -1$. - 2.
+Since the best option for determining the leading edge $(le_def > 1)$ uses the trailing edge location, care should be taken to get the trailing edge correct.
 For sharp trailing edges, this is very simple since the default of te_def = 1 (i.e., use the aft-most point) is the best option.
 However, smoothly blunted or squared-off trailing edges are more difficult.
 When the boundary surface of an unstructured mesh is sliced, the resulting section will be comprised of line segments determined by the intersection of the specified plane and the edges of the surface triangles.
 These segments and the points that make up the segments will not usually be the same as the surface points; typically there are more segments and points arising from intersected triangles, as illustrated in Fig. B1.
 This greater point count should influence the selection of te_def and le_def values.
 You will need enough segments (te_def and le_def) to ensure that both corners are detected, but not so many that other, non trailingedge corners (if present) are detected.
 Another parameter that may be of use to aid in the detection of corners is the corner_angle; corners with angles larger than corner_angle between adjacent segments will require a larger value of corner_angle for detection.

 The resulting section corresponding to the slice depicted in Fig. B1 is shown in Fig. B2, where the view is zoomed in to the trailing edge region.
 The aft-most 8 segments (of the approximately 30 segments in this view) are shown in red.
 The computed trailing edge locations using two different te_def values are shown.
 The minimum te_def value at this particular station to pick up both corners would be 8, but a value of 20 was used in case another slice required more segments.
 If the blade was pitched downward rather than upward, then the point chosen by te_def = 1 would be the lower corner, rather than the upper corner as shown.
-Thus, when pitching up and down, te_def = 1 with squared-off trailing edges can lead to jumps in the trailing edge position as the section transitions from pitch up to pitch down.
-Depending on the thickness of the trailing edge, this can lead to jumps in the geometric pitch angle of a few tenths of a degree.
-To avoid this, the option slice_initial_coords = .true. will reuse the leading and trailing edges determined from the initial grid definition, rather than the current, displaced grid location.

-3. Smoothly-blunted (rounded) trailing edges should be done with either te_def = 1 (aft-most point) or via a parabolic fit of the aft-most abs(te_def) points; the latter option is probably better in general but will require some experimentation for the particular case at hand to choose the optimal number of points over which to fit the parabola.

-4. The leading edge is typically easier to determine, if a good trailing edge position has already been found.
-The default value of le_def = 30 (search the 30 forward-most points for the one with the greatest distance from the trailing edge location) should do a decent job for most cases.
+- 3. Smoothly-blunted (rounded) trailing edges should be done with either te_def = 1 (aft-most point) or via a parabolic fit of the aft-most abs(te_def) points; the latter option is probably better in general but will require some experimentation for the particular case at hand to choose the optimal number of points over which to fit the parabola. - 4.
+The leading edge is typically easier to determine, if a good trailing edge position has already been found.
+The default value of $le_def = 30$ (search the 30 forward-most points for the one with the greatest distance from the trailing edge location) should do a decent job for most cases.